Yue-Hao14/DivvyUp-Group-Project/dev_documentation/feature_list.md

 * Logged in user can view their friends list on their profile page
 * Logged in users can add a friend and friends list will be updated on both sides
-* Logged in user can unfriend another user in their friends list and friends list will be updated on both sides
+* Logged in user can unfriend another user in their friends list only if there is no outstanding expense between them and friends list will be updated on both sides

 ## 3. Comments (full CRUD)